Teaching & Mentoring

 Courses Taught

-NC State University Honors course: Ethics of Biotechnical Communication.
+NC State University Honors course: Ethics of Biotechnical Communication Honors 296.

-This course I co-designed with a colleague in the field of communication.
-The goal of the course is to enable students to explore questions related to the ethics of biotechnical communication.
-Throughout the semester, we integrated in-depth discussion of technical approaches to genome manipulation with humanistic inquiry into the ethical stances that guide approaches to communication.
+I co-designed this course with a colleague in the field of communication.
+The honors course aims to enable students to explore questions related to the ethics of biotechnical communication.
+Throughout the semester, we integrated an in-depth discussion of technical approaches to genome manipulation with humanistic inquiry into the ethical stances that guide approaches to communication.
 The course featured a series of real-world case studies.
-Students had frequent opportunities to refine their public speaking skills and to engage in discussion with scholars of science, communication, and ethics.
+Students had frequent opportunities to refine their public speaking skills and engage in discussions with science, communication, and ethics scholars.
 Here is a sample of a student's final project for the course.

 Teaching Assistant for Herpetology Course: Zoology 542.
 This is an undergraduate/graduate course designed to supplement the lecture section.
-Here I was responsible for preparing the laboratory specimens, presenting curriculum and lending help with local species recognition and taxonomy.
-I was responsible for helping to design and grade laboratory practicals and I led several state wide field trips with other trained herpetologists.
-Unlike traditional herpetology labs that only use preserved specimens for species recognition we also incorporated other forms of assessment including live specimens, identifying species by call, and species distribution maps.
+Here, I was responsible for preparing the laboratory specimens, presenting the curriculum, and lending help with local species recognition and taxonomy.
+I was responsible for helping to design and grade laboratory practicals, and I led several state-wide field trips with other trained herpetologists.
+Unlike traditional herpetology labs that only use preserved specimens for species recognition, we also incorporated other assessment forms, including live specimens, identifying species by call, and species distribution maps.

 Course Evaluations